coredns/coredns.io/content/blog/corefile.md

 .:54 { }
 ~~~

-When defining a new zone, you either create a new server, or add it to an existing one - but you can
+When defining a new zone, you either create a new server, or add it to an existing one.
+Here we
-redefine the plugin for it.
-Here we define *one* server that handles two zones; that potentially
-chain different plugin:
+define *one* server that handles two zones; that potentially chain different plugin:

 ~~~ corefile
 example.org {